Configuration

 of module deployments for which the user should be used.
 There is no limit to how many users you can define.

-If you want to supply AWS user credentials in your CI/CD systems, these can be supplied using environment variables.
+If you want to supply AWS user credentials in your CI/CD systems, these can be supplied using environment variables and for local development you can use the files provided by the AWS CLI (see above).

 Credentials in Environment Variables